open-dollar/od-contracts/README.md

 - `ADD_COLLATERAL_MAX_DISCOUNT`: maximum discount for the collateral auctions (wad %)
 - `ADD_COLLATERAL_PER_SECOND_DISCOUNT_UPDATE_RATE`: Per second rate at which the discount is updated (ray)

-This script proposes adding a new collateral to the system (deploys new contracts via the collateral join and collateral auction house factories) and outputs a JSON output with the `proposalParams`.
+This script proposes adding a new collateral to the system (deploys new contracts via the collateral join and collateral auction house factories).

 ##### Update NFT Renderer